 This major is intended for those students who seek to engage culture with the gospel.
-Students who earn this major will be capable of thinking and responding critically to non-Christian religions, cults, and philosophies as well as position themselves well for a smooth transition into various degrees in the graduate program, including the Master of Divinity.
+The 30-hour major is composed of courses exploring different worldviews, objections to Christianity, and religious diversity.
+Students earning this major will be capable of thinking and responding critically to non-Christian religions, cults, and philosophies and will position themselves well for a smooth transition into various degrees in NOBTS graduate programs, including specialties in Christian Thought and Apologetics.